How To Prepare For The Care Of Your Aging Parents In California

 It can also apply to the following:

 - Relatives that are critically or chronically ill

 - Relatives with ongoing and or significant needs

 Always remember, without the proper legal documentation, you will not be permitted to make decisions on behalf of the elderly.

 What is Elder Law?

-Elder law covers all of the legal practice matters dealing with legal topics for the aging.
+Elder law covers all the legal practice matters dealing with legal topics for the aging.
 In California, elder law involves understanding how to receive the services that are provided for Californians, as well as which services are available.
 Protecting your parents with advanced planning for real estate and investment.
 And knowing federal and state laws for your parents’ protection.

 It is important to speak with an elder law attorney.

 This attorney can help make the process smooth and headache-free for you and your loved ones.
 They will provide a legal perspective, prepare legal documentation, and better define the needs of your parents.
 A living will and health care directives provided by the elder law attorney will give you the ability to make decisions on behalf of your parents that are consistent with their wishes, beliefs, and values when they can no longer make these decisions on their own.
 Being proactive with a plan can also help avoid sibling rivalry in case of disagreements.

 Put a plan together with your parents while you are still able to.
 Without legal documentation of your parents’ wishes, their desires are futile.